nanomsg/nng/docs/ref/api/sock.md

 > [!NOTE]
 > `NNG_OPT_RECVMAXSZ` should be configured before creating dialers or
 > listeners, especially on hostile networks.
-> Setting it to a non-zero value helps defend against denial-of-service cases
+> Keeping it set to a non-zero value helps defend against denial-of-service cases
 > where a peer claims an extremely large message size without actually sending
 > the payload.